 - Required to attend all 12-monthly transition-to-practice program courses in order to graduate.

-- Nurse Residents are hired as a Staff Nurse I, into a 6-month limited duration, benefited, training position.
+- Nurse Residents are hired as a Staff Nurse I, into a 12-month limited duration, benefited, training position.

-- After 6 months, residents will secure a regular benefited Staff Nurse II position within one of our 21 medical centers and complete the remainder of their transition-to-practice program.
+- After orientation, residents will secure a regular benefited Staff Nurse II position within one of our 21 medical centers and complete the remainder of their transition-to-practice program.

 Compensation and Benefits